 Joshua Glick

-Joshua Glick is a Visiting Associate Professor of Film & Electronic Arts and a Fellow at the Open Documentary Lab at MIT.
-He teaches courses on the comparative histories of film, television, and radio; nonfiction media; race and representation; and the civic uses of emerging technology.
+Joshua Glick teaches courses on the comparative histories of film, television, and radio; nonfiction media; race and representation; and the civic uses of emerging technology.
 He is the author of Los Angeles Documentary and the Production of Public History (University of California Press, 2018).
-Dr. Glick’s current book explores how the rising interest in nonfiction on both the left and right of the political spectrum has transformed the relationship between Hollywood, Silicon Valley, and Washington D.C.
-He recently designed the interactive online curriculum, Media Literacy in the Age of Deepfakes, and co-curated the exhibition currently up at the Museum of the Moving Image in New York, Deepfake: Unstable Evidence on Screen.
+In collaboration with the Center for Advanced Virtuality at MIT, Professor Glick designed the online curriculum, Media Literacy in the Age of Deepfakes.
+He also co-curated the exhibition, Deepfake: Unstable Evidence on Screen, at the Museum of the Moving Image in New York.
+His current book project explores the rising interest in documentary on both the left and right of the political spectrum over the last thirty years.